 Grounding the Space

 But to be honest, if it’s a holiday feast and my whole family is eating here including our little baby cousins, I’m rolling up this rug.
 And that’s ok.
 Because it will be admired 364 other days of the year– so I encourage you to find a rug you like in your dining room!
 No shame in rolling it up for a feast.

 On Instagram I shared with you all this Serena and Lily outdoor party bar with ice bins we found on cragislist.
 I put it under their Bar Harbor Bone Inlay Mirror.
-You can read more about the bar discovery here.
 I love the woven texture on the side!

 The artwork is the first thing you see in the room off the front door, and the colors are muted and lovely.
 It is SO big you guys, it replaces the need for anything else on that wall.

-The Oyster print was found locally in Durham at Chet Miller, but you can also purchase it directly from Rifle Paper Company.
+The Oyster print is found at Rifle Paper Company.